Conquering the Challenges of the 21st Century Church

 I think the two biggest challenges are nominalism and secularism.
 Nominalism is the idea that people are Christians in name only (Nominal Christians).
 As that category begins to decline—and in a sense, I am glad to see it go—it means that people will either move towards secularism, or be reached for the gospel, or for some other religious value.
 One of the challenges is that the church is not readily equipped to engage secular people and will have to do more to train people to evangelize the "far-unchurched."
 We are accustomed to evangelizing the "near-unchurched:" people who have perhaps been to church or dropped out because of a bad experience, but are familiar with terms, language, and emphases.

-Healthy growing churches of the future must learn to connect with and engage “far-unchurched” and “near-unchurched” Millennials (18-35 year olds).
+Healthy growing churches of the future must learn to connect with and engage “far-unchurched” and “near-unchurched” Millennials (those born roughly between 1980 and 2000).
 These Millennials have grown up with a plethora of options and opinions.
 As Stetzer advises, church leaders must equip their congregations to engage Millennials in fresh, purposeful ways that connect uniquely with them and their struggles.

 Learn more about Millennials as a generation and the impact